Frequently Asked Questions

 What are your hours?

-Both locations are open Monday through Friday, 7:00 AM to 6:00 PM.
+Both locations are open Monday through Friday, 8:00 AM to 5:30 PM.
 We are closed on all BC statutory holidays.

-Are all your educators ECE certified?
+Are your educators ECE certified?

 How do you communicate with parents throughout the day?